Ruthenium: Chemical compounds

-The oxidation states of ruthenium range from 0 to +8, and −2.
+The oxidation states of ruthenium range from −2 to +8.
 The properties of ruthenium and osmium compounds are often similar.
 The +2, +3, and +4 states are the most common.
-The most prevalent precursor is ruthenium trichloride, a red solid that is poorly defined chemically but versatile synthetically.
+The most prevalent precursor is ruthenium trichloride, a brown solid that is poorly defined chemically but versatile synthetically.

 Oxides and chalcogenides

-Ruthenium can be oxidized to ruthenium(IV) oxide (RuO_{2}, oxidation state +4), which can, in turn, be oxidized by sodium metaperiodate to the volatile yellow tetrahedral ruthenium tetroxide, RuO_{4}, an aggressive, strong oxidizing agent with structure and properties analogous to osmium tetroxide.
-RuO_{4} is mostly used as an intermediate in the purification of ruthenium from ores and radiowastes.
+Ruthenium can be oxidized to ruthenium(IV) oxide (RuO2, oxidation state +4), which can, in turn, be oxidized by sodium metaperiodate to the volatile yellow tetrahedral ruthenium tetroxide, RuO4, an aggressive, strong oxidizing agent with structure and properties analogous to osmium tetroxide.
+RuO4 is mostly used as an intermediate in the purification of ruthenium from ores and radiowastes.

-Dipotassium ruthenate (K_{2}RuO_{4}, +6) and potassium perruthenate (KRuO_{4}, +7) are also known.
-Unlike osmium tetroxide, ruthenium tetroxide is less stable, is strong enough as an oxidising agent to oxidise dilute hydrochloric acid and organic solvents like ethanol at room temperature, and is easily reduced to ruthenate (RuO_{4}^{2−}) in aqueous alkaline solutions; it decomposes to form the dioxide above 100 °C. Unlike iron but like osmium, ruthenium does not form oxides in its lower +2 and +3 oxidation states.
+Dipotassium ruthenate (K2RuO4, +6) and potassium perruthenate (KRuO4, +7) are also known.
+Unlike osmium tetroxide, ruthenium tetroxide is less stable, is strong enough as an oxidizing agent to oxidize dilute hydrochloric acid and organic solvents like ethanol at room temperature, and is easily reduced to ruthenate (RuO_{4}(2-)) in aqueous alkaline solutions; it decomposes to form the dioxide above 100 °C. Unlike iron but like osmium, ruthenium does not form oxides in its lower +2 and +3 oxidation states.
 Ruthenium forms dichalcogenides, which are diamagnetic semiconductors crystallizing in the pyrite structure.
-Ruthenium sulfide (RuS_{2}) occurs naturally as the mineral laurite.
+Ruthenium sulfide (RuS2) occurs naturally as the mineral laurite.

 Like iron, ruthenium does not readily form oxoanions and prefers to achieve high coordination numbers with hydroxide ions instead.
-Ruthenium tetroxide is reduced by cold dilute potassium hydroxide to form black potassium perruthenate, KRuO_{4}, with ruthenium in the +7 oxidation state.
-Potassium perruthenate can also be produced by oxidising potassium ruthenate, K_{2}RuO_{4}, with chlorine gas.
+Ruthenium tetroxide is reduced by cold dilute potassium hydroxide to form black potassium perruthenate, KRuO4, with ruthenium in the +7 oxidation state.
+Potassium perruthenate can also be produced by oxidizing potassium ruthenate, K2RuO4, with chlorine gas.
 The perruthenate ion is unstable and is reduced by water to form the orange ruthenate.
 Potassium ruthenate may be synthesized by reacting ruthenium metal with molten potassium hydroxide and potassium nitrate.

-Some mixed oxides are also known, such as M^{II}Ru^{IV}O_{3}, Na_{3}Ru^{V}O_{4}, NaRuO, and MLnRuO.
+Some mixed oxides are also known, such as M^{II}Ru^{IV}O3, Na3Ru^{V}O4, Na2Ru^{V}_{2}O7, and MRu^{II}_{2}LnRu^{III}RuRu^{V}O6.